api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 It's expected that searchers do all of these steps atomically.
 However, the contract allows searcher to repeat steps 2. and 3. as many times as they want.
-However, each update has to increase the timestamp of the OEV Beacon(s).
+However, each update has to increase the timestamp of the OEV beacon(s).

 The OEV capabilities are enabled by the [Api3ServerV1OevExtension](https://github.com/api3dao/contracts-qs/blob/main/contracts/api3-server-v1/Api3ServerV1OevExtension.sol).